vercel/micro-dev/readme.md

 }
 ```

-As the final step, start the development server:
+As the final step, start the development server like this:

 ```bash
 npm run dev
 ```

-The production environment should be handled like [this](https://github.com/zeit/micro#usage).

 ## Caught a Bug?